-- (i) All contracts with a total estimated cost not exceeding the Prescribed Sums for quotations set out at Annex 1; - (ii) Any contract of employment; - (iii) Any contract excluded under the terms of the Public Contract (Scotland) Regulations 2015 or the Procurement (Scotland) Regulations 2016; - (iv) Any contract relating to the disposal or lease of land or other capital asset. - (v) Any arrangement in which the Council shall fund an external operator to provide services on a non-contractual basis (Grant funded activities as defined in the guidance produced by the Head of Policy).
+- (i) All contracts with a total estimated cost not exceeding the Prescribed Sums for quotations set out at Annex 1; - (ii) Any contract of employment; - (iii) Any contract excluded under the terms of the Public Contract (Scotland) Regulations 2015 or the Procurement (Scotland) Regulations 2016; - (iv) Any contract relating to the disposal or lease of land or other capital asset - (v) Any arrangement in which the Board shall fund an external operator to provide services on a non-contractual basis.
 In such circumstances the principles of the Following the Public Pound Code shall apply.